glycerine/fisherexact/README.md

 and population genetics.

-The FET here evaluates a 2x2 contingency table for independence, returning p-values; typically you'll use the last, two-sided p-value, by default.
+The FET here evaluates a 2x2 contingency table for independence, returning p-values; typically you'll use the two-sided p-value by default.
 Technically this is a test of conditional independence, as the marginals of the table are fixed and conditioned on.